ShieldOrder/process-layer-doctrine/README.md

 Institutions, reviewers, and applicants may adopt or reference PLD artifacts without coordination, permission, or endorsement.

+Interpretations of PLD may differ across institutions and observers.
+PLD does not provide a dispute resolution mechanism for interpretive disagreement.

 ## Scope and Evolution

 This framework is intentionally non-authoritative and non-binding.
 Governance processes are expected to evolve across communities and over time.

-The distinctions and definitions here are descriptive tools, not mandates, and may be adapted, ignored, or replaced without invalidating the framework's internal logic.
+The distinctions and definitions here are descriptive tools, not mandates, and may be adapted, ignored, or replaced without invalidating the framework’s internal logic.
-Interpretations of PLD may differ across institutions and observers.
-PLD does not provide a dispute resolution mechanism for interpretive disagreement.

 ## Status

-v0.1
+v0.1.1

 This repository contains a reference formulation of the Process Layer Doctrine and its descriptive applications.
-Minor releases may clarify language or framing without changing core invariants.
+Minor releases may clarify language or framing without changing core invariant meaning.

 ## License